javiburn/Coding_Challenge_42/README.md

 # 42 Madrid Coding Challenge 2024

 Welcome to my repository!
 This contains the projects I developed during the **42 Madrid Coding Challenge 2024**.
+During this event we had to solve 3 puzzles in less than 3 hours, one each hour, and I am proud to say I could solve 2 of them.
 I'm excited to share my work and the solutions I came up with during this amazing event.

 ## 📅 Event Details